 If you are interested in joining our committee, email email@example.com.

 Featured Poet: Boston Poet Laureate Danielle Legros Georges

 Rozzie Reads Poetry will host a special open mic featuring Danielle Legros Georges reading her own work and members of the Friends will read works by other poets of color.
-Julia Burros, Boston's Chief Art and Culture Officer, will give a brief introduction.
+Attendees are also welcome to read a favorite poem by a poet of color as well.
+Julie Burros, Boston's Chief Arts and Culture Officer, will give a brief introduction.

 Danielle Legros Georges is a professor in the Creative Arts and Learning Division at Lesley University.
 Her areas of academic interest include arts and education, contemporary American poetry, African-American poetry, Caribbean literature and studies, and literary translation.
 A writer and poet, Legros Georges has been widely recognized a variety of recognition for her work with and recent literary awards such as the 2014 Massachusetts Cultural Council Artist Fellowship in Poetry; the 2012 Massachusetts Cultural Council Finalist in Poetry; Lesley University Faculty Development Grants; and a 2013 Black Metropolis Research Consortium Fellowship/Andrew W. Mellon Grant.